 Like most great card games of any respectable age, Skat is enormously varied.
 It has varied through time, as you can see from the History page, and it varies by country, in that there are two American forms of the game, while that followed by the Danish Skat Union differs in one or two significant respects from that of Germany.
 Even in Germany, it was not until 1999 that the German Skat Federation and the International Skat-Players Association sorted out various minor differences between themselves in the hope of promoting a world-wide standard (the Internationale Skatordnung) for national and international tournaments.
 This standard is also followed and recommended by the British Skat Association.
-But for the sake of those likely to visit Germany and play on the regional and domestic front it will be useful to record some of the likeliest variant rules and general departures form orthodoxy that the visitor should be prepared to encounter.
+But for the sake of those likely to visit Germany and play on the regional and domestic front it will be useful to record some of the likeliest variant rules and general departures from orthodoxy that the visitor should be prepared to encounter.
 The commonest are as follows.

 - Tournament scoring